TriplyDB/Documentation/docs/triply-db/index.md

 ## Insights

 Insights are developed for linked datasets to give an overview about the linked dataset.
-The insights page holds two views, the Class-frequency and the Class-hierarchy view.
+The insights page holds two views, the class frequency and the class hierarchy view.

-### Class-frequency
+### Class frequency

 The class frequency diagram shows how often classes and properties appear in a graph.
-The selector on the top of the visualization selects the graph for which the Class-frequency is drawn.
+The drop-down on the top of the visualization selects the graph for which the class frequency is drawn.
-The visualization shows the top 10 class occurences in the specific graph.
-The specific amount occurences can be seen when hovering over the specific bar, also showing the complete IRI/prefixed IRI.
-When clicking on a specific class the node will expand and show the top 10 predicates sorted by count of use.
+The visualization shows the 10 most frequent classes in the selected graph.
+The exact number of occurrences can be seen when hovering over the bar of a class, also showing the complete IRI/prefixed IRI.
+When clicking on the bar of a class the node will expand and show the 10 most frequent predicates of that class.

-### Class-hierarchy
+### Class hierarchy

 The class hierarchy diagram shows the hierarchy of the dataset in three different visualizations.
 Each of the diagrams are created by the